jbaudanza/rxeventstore/README.md

 Some metadata is generated automically for you when an event is inserted.

  - `id` - An integer that is guaranteed to be unique for that particiular datastore.
- - `timestamp` - A Date object that describes when the event occured
+ - `timestamp` - A Date object that describes when the event occured.
- - `processId` - A uuid of the process that wrote the event into the datastore
+ - `processId` - A uuid of the process that wrote the event into the datastore.

 Metadata is inserted by adding a third parameter to the `.insertEvent()` or `.insertEvents()` function.
 Metadata can be retrieved by using the `includeMetadata` option on the `.query()` or `.observable()` functions.
 This option can be set to `true`, `false`, or an array of metadata fields.